There’s no doubt there’s a growing interest in being more mindful nowadays.

 So to really focus on what you’re working on, try eliminating potential interruptions, keep your space really clean, and encourage yourself to address only one thing at a time.

-6. Avoid the Comparison trap.
+6. Avoiding the comparison trap.

 Skimming through social media frequently allows our minds to wander into negative spaces.